ASNeG/OpcUaPiXtendServer/README.md

 </OpcUaPiXtendServer>
 ```

-The OPC UA server provides the configured object in the information model as follows.
+The OPC UA Server provides the configured object in the information model as follows.
 ```
 Root
  |- Object